gamedig/rust-gamedig/CONTRIBUTING.md

 number will be used to create an acronym (`7 Days to Die` -> `sdtd`).
 Other examples:
 `Team Fortress 2` -> `teamfortress2`, `Unreal Tournament 2003` ->
 `unrealtournament2003`.
-7. If a game supports multiple protocols, multiple entries will be done for said game where the edition/protocol name (first disposable in this order) will be appended to the base game id's fully, ignoring #2 (Minecraft is mainly divided by 2 editions, Java and Bedrock which will be `minecraftjava` and `minecraftbedrock` respectively) and one more entry can be added by the base name of the game which queries in a group said supported protocols to make generic queries easier and disposable.
+7. If a game supports multiple protocols, multiple entries will be done for said game where the edition/protocol name (first disposable in this order) will be appended to the base game id's: `<game_id><protocol_id>` (where the protocol id will follow all rules except #2) (Minecraft is mainly divided by 2 editions, Java and Bedrock which will be `minecraftjava` and `minecraftbedrock` respectively, but it also has legacy versions, which use another protocol, an example would be the one for `1.6`, so the name would be `Legacy 1.6` which its id will be `legacy16`, resulting in the entry of `minecraftlegacy16`).
+One more entry can be added by the base name of the game, which queries in a group said supported protocols to make generic queries easier and disposable.
 8. If its actually about a mod that adds the ability for queries to be performed, process only the mod name.